About the project

-TeRRItoria project operates in a context of transition in European society, which is often critical.
+TeRRItoria operates in a context of transition in European society, which is often critical.
 For territorial governance, this shift and transition can be a challenge to the usual strategies and measures fostering economic development and social cohesion.

 - the authority of science is decreasing while the need for science to confront our world’s challenges is increasing;

-In this context of contestation and transition, the concept of Responsible Research and Innovation (RRI) and by extension the search for Territorial RRI may be a way of enabling local and regional governance to deal with such an era of change.
+In this context of contestation and transition, the concept of Responsible Research and Innovation (RRI) and by extension the search for Territorial RRI may be a way of enabling local and regional governance actors to deal with such an era of change.

-Science governance, education, ethics, public engagement, open access, gender are the 6 dimensions exploring the concept’s applicability to territorial governance.
+Science governance, education, ethics, public engagement, open access, and gender are the 6 dimensions exploring the concept’s applicability to territorial governance.

 RRI is a concept which puts society at the centre of research and science.
 It is the acknowledgment that society is critical to the success of scientific endeavour and scientific endeavour is critical to the success of society.
-It is about aligning scientific research (the way it is carried out and its outcomes) with societal values, needs and expectations.
+It is about aligning scientific research (the way it is carried out and its outcomes) with societal values, needs, and expectations.